etdey/copilot-chat-manager/README.md

 - No export to Obsidian vaults.
 - No actual testing on Linux 🐧 but it probably works, right?
 - Markdown styling is the vanilla default that you get from the `rich` package.
-- No markdown or plain text export options.